davidreneuw/LRT-Monitoring/README.md

 `formatdata.py`
 - Includes the classes for collecting, compiling and altering data
-- Has individual attributes for x, y, z, f
+- Has attributes for the axial components as well as different methods for manipulating the data
-- In the future will just have a single attribute list for x, y, z, f

 `rt1hz.py `
 - Uses `formatdata.py`
 - Reads through 32hz tdms files and creates 1hz files

 `recordlrt.py `
-- Uses `formatdata.py `
+- Uses `formatdata.py ` , `correctrotation.py`
 - Reads through 32hz tdms files and creates a list of times that had high noise and times of possible interferance
 - Returns a fair number of false positives and could be refined